steve-py96/github-auth-demo/README.md

 ## User is logged in

-The user sees a logout link (`http://localhost:5173/logout`) which deletes the authorization cookie and redirects to `http://localhost:5173`.
+The user sees a logout link (`http://localhost:5173/logout`, see [src/routes/logout/+server.ts](src/routes/logout/+server.ts)) which deletes the authorization cookie and redirects to `http://localhost:5173`.

 ## User is not logged in

-The user sees a login link (`http://localhost:5173/login`) which redirects to `https://github.com/login/oauth/authorize` with the github client_id and the generated state as query parameters.
-After logging in github redirects the user to `http://localhost:5173/callback` which validates the given code and the state provided by github, state should be the generated state and code is the login token (note: without lifetime limit!).
+The user sees a login link (`http://localhost:5173/login`, see [src/routes/login/+server.ts](src/routes/login/+server.ts)) which redirects to `https://github.com/login/oauth/authorize` with the github client_id and the generated state as query parameters.
+After logging in github redirects the user to `http://localhost:5173/callback` (see [src/routes/callback/+server.ts](src/routes/callback/+server.ts)) which validates the given code and the state provided by github, state should be the generated state and code is the login token (note: without lifetime limit!).
 If any errors appear the user is redirected to `http://localhost:5173` with an error.
 Without errors the user is redirected to `http://localhost:5173` + a `Set-Cookie` header in the response where we store the name of the user within a generated [JWT](https://jwt.io).
 On `http://localhost:5173` [src/routes/+page.server.ts](src/routes/+page.server.ts) now detects the cookie and can extract the name from the JWT!